Home » Blog » All Recipes » Italian » Copycat Olive Garden Chicken Scampi

 salt

 • Serve the pasta in one large dish or as individual portions.
+Top with Parmesan cheese if desired.
 Place the pieces of chicken on top.

 Notes